 - Hire resources – New resources with knowledge of the automated testing tool and corresponding scripting language can be hired.

-More on scriptless automated testing methods can be found here.
+Find here more on scriptless automated testing methods

 Is your tool open-source?
 Or are you using some licensed tools?
-It is wise to calculate the cost of the tool and your budget before the selection of the automated testing tool.
-Mostly, there are different open source tools available for different applications like mobile, web-based and desktop.
-So, if the organization does not want to spend on licensed tools, the QA team must have an understanding of all the different tools if the application runs on different platforms.
+It is wise to calculate the cost of the tool and your budget before selecting the automated testing tool.
+Mostly, there are different open-source tools available for different applications like mobile, web-based, and desktop.
+So, if the organization does not want to spend on licensed tools, the QA team must understand all the different tools if the application runs on different platforms.

-To escape this, a licensed tool can be used.
-Because a single licensed tool will provide solutions for all the platforms and technologies.
-Hence, the QA team will need to learn only a single tool so this can also be a good choice if the application runs on diverse platforms.
+A licensed tool can escape this because a single licensed tool will provide solutions for all the platforms and technologies.
+Hence, the QA team will need to learn only a single tool, so this can also be a good choice if the application runs on diverse platforms.

-When an automated testing tool with a scripting language is used, test script writing is similar to software programming only and hence, the programming design principles are required to be followed for a simple, maintainable and reusable testing framework.
+Test script writing is similar to software programming only when an automated testing tool with a scripting language is used.
+Hence, the programming design principles must be followed for a simple, maintainable, and reusable testing framework.

 Today, we have scriptless automated testing tools where we need not worry about the programming design principles.
-More about the benefits of scriptless automation here.
+Know here more about the benefits of scriptless automation.

 Try to keep the automation test design simple so that it is easy to understand and maintain.

 - Keep the test data and test scripts separate for easy test execution